Authors: Ahmed Elsherif 1 ; Michelle Wyatt 2

 For further review of this topic, including links to video lectures by specialists in the field, follow this link: https://www.lecturio.com/concepts/coronary-heart-disease

-This article is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.
+This article is not intended to substitute for professional medical advice and should not be relied on as health or personal advice.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.

 Table of Contents